Growing in Containers

 Asian pear trees generally grow too large to successfully grow in a container for more than a few years.

-Do not use soil from your garden to the pot, instead use a potting soil mix with some added compost.
+Do not exclusively use soil from your garden in your pot; instead, use up to 1/3 native soil, 2/3 potting soil mix, and add a generous portion of fertilizer-free compost or well-rotted manure.
 For larger pots use a potting mix that has a larger particles in addition to smaller ones.

 This is the most important and often the most difficult part of successfully growing plants.
 There are many factors, including the humidity, temperature, soil type, wind, and amount of direct sun that affect how much and how often water should be applied.

 A general rule of thumb for plants in the ground is to ensure they receive an inch of water per week over the root zone.
 An inch of water is equivalent to about ¾ to one gallon per square foot of soil surface area.
 The typical three foot diameter planting hole would need 7 ½ to 10 gallons of water per week provided by rainfall or by the gardener.

 Apply this water once a week, two times per week if soil is fast draining.
 This will of course depend on your own conditions and the plants you are growing!
 DO NOT water lightly each day because this results in a wet surface and dry root zone area.
 The soil should be moist, but not soggy, to a depth of about a foot for most growing plants.
 The top inch or two can feel dry, and the plant will still be well watered.
 The trick is to have the water available where the roots are.
 In hotter and sunnier areas, a mulch of wood chips, straw, bark, etc. can greatly ease the burden of summer watering.
 For plants in containers, water until the soil is saturated and water comes out of the drainage holes.
 Let the container dry until the soil is dry to the touch 1 to 2 inches down (more deep with deeper pots) and the container is lighter in weight.
 A plant that has wilted can be receiving either too much or too little water.